-10.3.10 Social Environment
+11.3.10 Social Environment

-During the Operational Phase of the project the activities that will have an impact on the social environment include the maintenance of pipelines, roads, associated infrastructure and servitudes, direct / indirect employment opportunities, and retention of jobs at Camden Power Station which will extend through the extended life of the power station which will ensure continuous generation of power for the country.
+During the Operational Phase of the project the activities that will have an impact on the social environment include the maintenance of pipelines, roads, associated infrastructure and servitudes, direct / indirect employment opportunities, and retention of jobs at Camden

+Power Station which will extend through the extended life of the power station which will ensure continuous generation of power for the country.

-Table 10-32 represents the social change processes that have been identified and the possible social impacts that may result because of these processes.
+Table 11-32 represents the social change processes that have been identified and the possible social impacts that may result because of these processes.
 It also identifies the stakeholder group that is most likely to be affected by the process.

-Social Change Process Possible Social Impact Affected stakeholder group

-Change in land Long term conflict about management of Industry

-use servitudes Farmers

-Safety hazards Vulnerable

-Communication and arrangements surrounding access to properties & management of servitude - can be positive or negative communities

-Deviant social Acts of sabotage Vulnerable
+Social Change Process Possible Social Impact Affected stakeholder group Change in land use Long term conflict about management of servitudes Safety hazards Communication and arrangements surrounding access to properties & management of servitude - can be positive or negative Industry Farmers Vulnerable communities Deviant social behaviour Acts of sabotage Vulnerable communities Farmers Industry Tourism Surrounding towns Employment opportunities Indirect employment opportunities Retention of jobs Vulnerable communities Farmers Industry Tourism Surrounding towns

-behaviour communities

-Farmers

-Industry

-Tourism

-Surrounding towns

-Employment Indirect employment opportunities Vulnerable

-opportunities Retention of jobs communities

-Farmers

-Industry

-Tourism

-Surrounding towns